The policy of Belgium within the EU

 Objectives for Belgium

-The Commission's European industrial strategy offers an initial response to Belgium's long-standing call for such a European framework in this area and for strengthening EU competitiveness at the global level, in particular through integration and diversification in European and global value chains.
-In this context, the concept of strategic autonomy is gaining ground in the European debate, and will be further developed.
+Belgium calls for a European industrial strategy and for the strengthening of the EU's competitiveness on a global level, in particular by bringing about integration and diversification within European and global value chains.
+In this context, the emergence of the concept of strategic autonomy gains ground in the European debate and must be developed further.
 It must not, under any circumstances, lead to any form of protectionism.

-The various priority themes for Belgium include: a better integrated services market and the growth of SMEs/start-ups, the digital economy (data), the emergence of new technologies (artificial intelligence, etc.).
-Belgium closely monitors the following topics related to the digital and green agendas: the circular economy, the rise of e-commerce and electronic platforms, the Important Projects of Common European Interest (IPCEI), etc.
+The various priority themes for Belgium include: a more effectively integrated services market and the growth of SMEs/start-ups, the digital economy (data) and the emergence of new technologies (artificial intelligence, etc.).
+Belgium monitors the following themes that relate to the digital and green agendas very closely: the circular economy, the Important Projects of Common European Interest (IPCEI), the future of the internal market, European legislation in relation to critical raw materials, economic security, strategic technologies and finally the transition to a net-zero industrial sector.